kth-cdate-courses/DD2482-executable-tutorial/github-container-and-delivery/step2.md

 # Creating a git repository

 Now that we have a working application inside our container let's continue.
 Before we can upload it, we first need to create a GitHub repository.
 GitHub has a so called container store where you can upload your container images.
 This is called ghcr.io.
-But before we can upload anything to here, we first need to create a repository.
+But before we can upload anything to here, we first need to create a repository, make sure to make it `Public`, this is very important for the script to be able to check the registry.

 To link this properly you need to do the following: